 Lego has long been a favorite of children (and adults) the world over.
 It is one of the best toys that help develop your child’s imagination and hone their manual dexterity.

-Leave your child alone with a pile of Lego and see what they can design and construct.
+Leave your child alone with a pile of Legos and see what they can design and construct.
 Soon they will become hooked and want to add to their brick collection.

 Lots of children love to play with dollhouses and the play accessories such as furniture, families, pets, cars, and food to go in them.
 Often children will mimic scenes from their own family life, which is how they learn about how a household runs.